 Founding Date of the Club: 07 December 2011

 Official Name of the Club: Westmeath Minotaurs American Football Club

 National Governing Body: American Football Ireland (AFI)

 Rules of the Game: NCAA Football Rules (available online)

-Competitive Levels: Kitted - Irish American Football League 1 (IAFL1), Flag - Emerald Bowl Conference (EBC)
+Competitive Levels: Kitted - Irish American Football League 1 (AFI Division 1), Flag - Emerald Bowl Conference (EBC)